torte71/InsideSovolKlipperScreen/armbian-mksklipad50-community-setup-v25-5.md

 {:toc}
 ----

+{: .note }
+> There is a [newer version](image.html) available

+Since February 2025, the MKS-Klipad50 board is natively supported by Armbian.

-Since December 2024, the Makerbase kernel patches from Maxim Medvedev (redrathnure) have been included into mainline Armbian.
+The required Makerbase kernel patches ported by Maxim Medvedev have been integrated into mainline Armbian in December 2024.
-That makes it possible to keep the kernel up-to-date (and probably even upgrading the distribution).

-It is still required to replace the DTB file with a special one tailored for the Klipad50, but that may change in the future.
-For now I have added a dpkg hook that simply replaces the DTB file, whenever a dtb-package install/remove has been detected (the DTB file [rk3328-mkspi.dtb](files/rk3328-mkspi.dtb) is exactly the same as the prior [rk3328-roc-cc.dtb](rk3328-roc-cc_dts.html), it is just renamed).
+This means, that it is now possible to update the kernel like any other package, no more hazzles with replacing DTB files, etc.

 ## Different image options

-You have the choice between the [community-builds](https://github.com/armbian/community/releases) and [Maxim's images](https://github.com/redrathnure/armbian-mkspi/releases).
+You have the choice between Debian Bookworm Minimal/IOT images and Ubuntu Noble Server images.

-### Maxims image
-- Comes with more preinstalled packages (e.g. NetworkManager, aptitude, mc, vim, ...)
-- Allows WiFi setup right after boot (if you replaced the DTB file beforehand)

-### Community image
-- Comes with just a minimal set of preinstalled packages
-- Requires additional steps to get NetworkManager play together with networkd
-- WiFi setup directly after boot is not working
-- Requires at least 25.2.0-trunk.195 to support MKSPI boards (select one with "Mkspi" in the name)

-## Steps to create a "sovolish" Klipper installation based on these images:
+See [Armbian images](armbian_images.html#download-options) for a description of the different types and download locations.

+{: .note }
+> When using images from the archive:
+> - **Use only** images with "Mksklipad50" in their name.
+> - Do **not** use images with "desktop" in their filename or description (unless you have extremely small fingers).

 {: .important-title }
 > Tip